Superalgos/Superalgos/README.md

 **3.** Delete all folders within the Superalgos Desktop App folder **but the ```Data-Storage``` folder**.
 You do not need to get rid of the historic market data every time you upgrade your app.
 Do **not** delete your ```Data-Storage``` folder.

-> Be aware that you will loose the data corresponding to the latest simulations and live trading operations.
+> Be aware that you will lose the data corresponding to the latest simulations and live trading operations.

 **4.** Download the latest patch or latest release from the location advertised in the Official Announcement Channel (always beware of what random people may post on open groups).
 Patches and releases will always be made available at the [Releases page](https://github.com/Superalgos/DesktopApp/releases) of this repository.